Regulator Performance Framework

 The Board proactively engages with its stakeholders and members of the public through various engagement methods to better develop a genuine understanding of current issues in the industry.

-• During 2022-2023, the Board conducted more than 80 seminars, meetings, workshops, webinars, and industry events for a wide range of stakeholders, including state and local government, universities, professional bodies, private industry, as well as the general community.
-Events were held throughout Queensland, including Toowoomba, Gladstone, Biloela, and the Gold Coast.
+• During 2023-2024, the Board conducted more than 100 seminars, meetings, workshops, webinars, and industry events for a wide range of stakeholders, including state and local government, universities, professional bodies, private industry, as well as the general community.
+Events were held throughout Queensland, including Ipswich, Brisbane, Toowoomba, Gladstone, Townsville, Sunshine Coast and the Gold Coast.
 These events provided free information to attendees on the RPEQ registration system, the PE Act, code, and the complaints process.

-• The Board utilises social media channels (LinkedIn and Twitter) and the Board website to provide information to stakeholders regarding PE Act obligations, RPEQ registration process, and to respond to frequently asked questions.
-During 2022-2023, the Board surpassed more than 6,000 followers on LinkedIn, an increase of more than 14% from the previous reporting period.
+• The Board utilises social media channels (LinkedIn) and the Board website to provide information to stakeholders regarding PE Act obligations, RPEQ registration process, and to respond to frequently asked questions.
+During 2023-2024, the Board surpassed more than 7,000 followers on LinkedIn, an increase of more than 8% from the previous reporting period.

 3.